Urea Prices, markets & analysis

 China has emerged as a major producer and exporter of urea in recent years.
 Access to reliable information about China’s domestic urea market is vital to be able to anticipate how developments can affect your business.

 ICIS coverage of the China urea market, gives you a complete supply-and-demand picture for China and insight into its urea exports.
-This will help you understand China’s current and upcoming export availability, which has a direct effect on the international urea market and its prices.

 Use ICIS information to: